They Proved Einstein Right; Now They've Won The 2017 Physics Nobel Prize

 Weiss spoke by phone to the Royal Swedish Academy of Sciences, roughly one hour after he had been woken up by Secretary General Göran K. Hansson.

+"My reaction was just one of profound satisfaction.
+That things had worked out in essentially precisely the way that I had expected.
+And that I had put my own energies in the right directions to help make it happen."

+Thorne said he's pleased to represent "this superb team that's pulled this off."

-For years, physicists have tried to find ways to detect ripples in the fabric of space-time.
+For years, physicists tried to find ways to detect ripples in the fabric of space-time.
 In the 1980s, Weiss and Thorne — along with Ronald Drever, who died this past March — proposed building a facility that could detect the gravitational waves that had been predicted by Albert Einstein in his General Theory of Relativity.

 In 2016 — 100 years after Einstein published his idea — the physicists published a paper detailing how they had detected gravitational waves rippling from the collision and merging of two black holes — each with roughly 30 times the mass of the sun.

-The milestone event made Weiss, Thorne, and Drever celebrities and earned them a raft of awards, even as Drever's health was failing last year.
-Barish's involvement began in the 1990s, first as an investigator and then as director during pivotal moments for the project.
+The milestone event made Weiss, Thorne and Drever celebrities and earned them a raft of awards, even as Drever's health was failing last year.
+Barish's involvement began in the early 1990s, first as an investigator and then, in 1997, as its director during pivotal times for the project.

-The facility the physicists built to detect that event is the Laser Interferometer Gravitational-Wave Observatory (LIGO), which operates two huge detectors in Livingston, La., and Hanford, Washington.
+The facility the physicists built to detect that event is the Laser Interferometer Gravitational-Wave Observatory (LIGO), which operates two huge detectors in Livingston, La., and Hanford, Wash.

-NPR's Geoff Brumfiel explained how the facilities work:
+NPR's Geoff Brumfiel explained how the LIGO facilities work:

 "Each detector looks like a big L, made up of two tunnels 2.5 miles long.
 It's designed so that if a gravitational wave passes by, it will stretch space along one direction of the tunnel and squish space along the direction of the other.
 The stretching and squishing changes the tunnels' lengths by a tiny amount, and that change can be detected by lasers."